Murder of Samuel Paty: Turkey; Erdoğan–Macron dispute

-The position which was taken by Macron was condemned by the AK Party, the party which dominates the Grand National Assembly of Turkey, the Nationalist Movement Party, the Republican People's Party, the party which represents the secular opposition, and the Good Party, but one opposition party, the Peoples' Democratic Party did not sign the joint declaration which condemned Macron's words.
+The position which was taken by Macron was condemned by the AK Party, Turkey's ruling party; the Nationalist Movement Party; the Republican People's Party, the party which represents the secular opposition; and the Good Party, but one opposition party, the Peoples' Democratic Party, did not sign the joint declaration which condemned Macron's words.

-Following actions and statements by French President Macron, such as his description of Islam as a religion "in crisis" worldwide, Turkish President Recep Tayyip Erdoğan questioned Macron's mental health and called for a boycott of French goods.
+Following actions and statements by Macron, such as his description of Islam as a religion "in crisis" worldwide, Turkish President Recep Tayyip Erdoğan questioned Macron's mental health and called for a boycott of French goods.
 Erdoğan claimed that Muslims in France were being "subjected to a lynch campaign similar to that against Jews in Europe before World War II", and he also stated that "European leaders should tell the French president to stop his hate campaign".
 Erdoğan asked "What's the problem of the individual called Macron with Islam and with the Muslims?" and "What else can be said to a head of state who does not understand freedom of belief and who behaves in this way to millions of people living in his country who are members of a different faith?"

-In response to Erdoğan's remarks, France recalled its ambassador to Turkey, and a presidential spokesperson said: "President Erdogan's[sic] comments are unacceptable.
+In response to Erdoğan's remarks, France recalled its ambassador to Turkey, and a spokesperson for Macron said: "President Erdogan's[sic] comments are unacceptable.
 Excess and rudeness are not a method.
 We demand that Erdogan change the course of his policy because it is dangerous in every respect."
 In support of Macron, German government spokesman Steffen Seibert said of Erdoğan's behaviour: "They are defamatory comments that are completely unacceptable, particularly against the backdrop of the horrific murder of the French teacher Samuel Paty by an Islamist fanatic", while the Minister for Foreign Affairs, Heiko Maas, said Erdoğan's insulting language was "a particular low point".
 The Prime Minister of Italy, Giuseppe Conte, wrote that "personal insults do not help the positive agenda that the EU wants to pursue with Turkey", and the Prime Minister of the Netherlands, Mark Rutte, stated that his country "stands firmly with France and for the collective values of the European Union".
 The President of the European Commission, Ursula von der Leyen, was also supportive of Macron's position.

 In response to Erdoğan's insults, Macron published a message on Twitter in English, French, and Arabic, stating: "Our history is one of a battle against tyranny and fanaticisms.
 We will continue, … we respect all differences in a spirit of peace.
 We will never accept hate speech and we defend reasonable debate.
 We will continue.
 We hold ourselves always on the side of human dignity and universal values".

 In response to Erdoğan's position, Charlie Hebdo published a cartoon which mocked the Turkish president on the front page of its magazine on 27 October.
 On Twitter, Fahrettin Altun, Erdoğan's press secretary, wrote that "We condemn this most disgusting effort by this publication to spread its cultural racism and hatred".